Skip to main content

 Ruff

-This manual advises the use of the Ruff command line checker as an all in one lint, codestyle and complexity checker.
+This manual advises the use of the Ruff command line checker as an all in one formatter, linter, codestyle and complexity checker.

 How to use Ruff